ferhter/docs/docs/01-web3-data-api/getting-started/frontend-sdks/react-sdk/react-sdk.md

 ## Setting up

-To initialize and set up the SDK, add the following code to your dapp:
+To initialize and set up the SDK, add the following code to your React app:

 ```js
 import React from "react";